 Note: It is the student's responsibility to check whether they have completed the prerequisites for this course.
-If you have an issue with your prerequisites or if you have any further questions, please contact the instructor and/or the administrative staff within the Department of Psychology.
+If you have an issue with your prerequisites or if you have any further questions, please contact the instructor and/or the Department of Psychology.
+A brief refresher of PsyB07 will be provided; however, there is not enough time to re-teach the PsyB07 content in its entirety.
+Resources will be provided to students who may require a more comprehensive review of the prerequisite material.